franciszchen/franciszchen.github.io/content/opening/_index.md

 <h2><b>🎯 Requirements</b></h2>
 <ul>
 <li>BS/MS degree in CS, AI, DS, EE, BME, Math, Automation, or related fields.</li>
-<li>Solid math foundation, proficient in Python/PyTorch, and familiar with modern architectures (e.g., Transformers, Diffusion).</li>
+<li>Solid math foundation, proficient in Python/PyTorch, and familiar with modern network architectures.</li>
 <li>Experience in CV, NLP, or Deep Learning.
 Prior work on LLMs or Agents is a strong plus.</li>
 <li>A genuine passion for solving healthcare problems and resilience in tackling high-impact questions.</li>
 </ul>